16rasika/Forage-Portfolio/README.md

  * Prepared questions for a meeting with client senior leadership
  * Created visuals for data analysis to help executives with effective decision making
+•  Prepared data visualizations in Power BI for data analysis to help executives with effective decision making.

 ## PWC
 ![PwC_logo](https://github.com/16rasika/Forage-Portfolio/assets/128808554/c41124d3-2459-4d19-88b9-aa58f13c120a)